asgr/Tiler/README.txt

 ROWID		Object ID
 RA		Right ascension
 DEC     Declination
-PSFMAG_R	r-band PSF mag (can be filled with place-holder values) PRIORITY_FLAG 	Indicates the importance of each target between 1 (low) and 9 (high)
+MAG     Object magnitude (can be filled with place-holder values) PRIORITY_FLAG 	Indicates the importance of each target between 1 (low) and 9 (high)

 You also need a file containing information on your survey regions called 'SurveyInfo.txt', this should contain the following columns: